neelin21/Bluetooth-Car/Transmitter/Readme.txt

-Scope:
-(General Overview)
+Overview:
+(More indepth review)
   This trnasmitter will communicate with a robot using bluetooth.
 This remote will send signals to the robot, which will trigger certain functions.

-Overview:
-(More indepth review)

 Hardware:
 (Overview of hardware used)